 Linnaeus University follows the recommendations from the Public Health Agency of Sweden and from the Swedish Ministry of Foreign Affairs, and has a crisis management group that works with these questions and closely monitors the development.
-This FAQ will be updated regularly throughout spring and summer 2020 so please check in regularly for updates.
+This FAQ will be updated regularly throughout fall 2020 so please check in regularly for updates.
 More FAQ related to the coronavirus can be found here.

 The Swedish Ministry of Foreign Affairs informs: Due to the ongoing situation with the Covid-19 pandemic we work closely with relevant Swedish agencies to provide appropriate guidance to international students.
 There is currently a temporary ban on all non-essential travel to Sweden due to Covid-19.
 In addition, several Swedish missions abroad may be limited in their capacity to assist in the processing of applications within normal timeframes.
 This may change as the situation evolves and we ask all concerned to seek information both locally and from the university that you have applied to.
 As soon as we have more answers, we will update this information